“Plates for the table 3, ready!” “How man minutes for the table 5?” “Hurry up for the table 7!!”

 Once, I worked as a kitchen chef and was really into it.
 I started from zero to having my own small dish in a Michelin star restaurant, and my kitchen experience became one of my life turning points.

 Before becoming a chef, I had little knowledge and skills, and cooking was something beyond my reach just like any other skills about which you have no clue.
 After awhile, I was asked many times how I become a chef as if it was something very difficult.
 I felt like I was looking at myself before entering kitchen job.
-Cooking is such a mysterious area of work and attract us.
+Cooking is such a mysterious area of work and attracts us.

 What is cooking

 By cooking, I consider a process of making food, especially with heat involved.
-After looking into several dictionaries I liked the holistic definition of the following (not only about heating) : Prepare (food, a dish, or a meal) by mixing, combining, and heating the ingredients.
+After looking into several dictionaries, I liked the holistic definition of the following (not only about heating) : Prepare (food, a dish, or a meal) by mixing, combining, and heating the ingredients.

 The article “history of cooking” shows how cooking was bone and evolved to date.